Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 MeshUpdater.CreatePrefab():
 Creates a GameObject called modelParent.
-With importModelCoroutine(string path, System.Action<GameObject> callback) a converted .fbx model in the model folder is loaded in a temporary GameObject meshCopy.
+With importModelCoroutine(string path, System.Action<GameObject> callback) a converted .fbx model in the model folder is loaded in as a temporary GameObject meshCopy.
 Now a collider, the RoboyPart script and the SelectableObject script are attached to the meshCopy.
 The collider attached is the mesh downloaded in collision folder with the same name as meshCopy.
 The GameObject meshCopy is then attached as a child to modelParent.
 This happens for every model in the model folder.